 What the New Federal Infrastructure Bill Means for the Sacramento Region

-Five key takeaways and a webinar on November 30 to learn more
+Five key takeaways and a webinar to learn more

 Updated November 15, 2021: President Biden signed into law the first half of his domestic agenda, the bipartisan Infrastructure Investment and Jobs Act (IIJA) – a $1.2 trillion bill that increases funding for existing infrastructure such as highways, transit, and active transportation programs led by SACOG, as well as adding onetime funding and new programs that will benefit communities across the region.
 The bill had won bipartisan support and passage in the U.S. Senate in late August, and eventually won bipartisan support in the U.S. House last week.
 While this law will provide a much-anticipated influx of federal funding, Congress is also considering additional funding in the second half of President Biden’s “Build Back Better” agenda, a broader $1.75 trillion package to support climate, schools, housing, and other human infrastructure, but it is unclear when that package will move forward.

 1. The bill represents a historic investment in infrastructure, including critical transportation funding

 The $1.2 trillion Infrastructure Investment and Jobs Act funds a broad range of infrastructure, including transportation, over the next five years.
 This is the first time a bill of this magnitude has worked to comprehensively address infrastructure challenges facing the country as a whole.
 In addition to $550 billion in transportation investments, the bill allocates

 - $55 billion to expand access to clean drinking water,

 - $73 billion for upgrading the power grid that includes investments in energy efficiency and renewable energy, and